-The Portal story starts with the gear and gear reduction — common in machines of all kinds since people first started making complex mechanisms.
-The reason gear reductions are so important in automobiles and beyond is their ability to transform the fixed power output of an engine into more torque or more speed.
-Torque without speed gives you the ability to pull massive loads at a snail's pace and probably tear up your drivetrain along the way.
-Get rid of all that torque and your vehicle will go fast… as long as you have a few miles of straight, smooth road to get up to that speed.
+When it comes to portals, it all started with gears and gear reduction, which makes sense because gears are what have driven machines since the beginning of time (practically).
+The reason gear reductions are so important in automobiles is their ability to transform the fixed power output of an engine into more torque or more speed.
+Torque without speed will allow you to pull massive loads, but at a snail’s pace, and you’ll probably tear up your drivetrain along the way.
+If you get rid of all that torque, your vehicle will go fast, but only if you have a few miles of straight and smooth road to accelerate on.

-Automakers have been using gear reductions to get the perfect balance of speed and torque since they first used gasoline to make them go.
-It didn't take long for someone to see the advantage of putting a gear reduction in the hub.
+Automakers have been using gear reductions to get the perfect balance of speed and torque since the very first gasoline-powered vehicles were rolled out.
+It didn’t take long for someone to see the advantage of putting a gear reduction in the hub.

-Would you believe me if I said the Volkswagen Beetle was the first major application of portal gear technology?
-Ok so that's not exactly accurate, but it's not totally false either.
+Would you believe me if I said the Volkswagen Beetle was used in the first major application of portal gear technology?
+Okay, so that’s not exactly accurate, but it’s not totally false, either.

-This solution killed two birds with one stone: the gear reduction reduced the minimum speed to 2.5 mph (perfect for marching along with marching soldiers), and the hubs gave the Kübelwagen more clearance off-road to go with that extra torque.
+This solution killed two birds with one stone.
+The gear reduction reduced the minimum speed to 2.5 MPH (perfect for marching along with soldiers), and the hubs gave the Kübelwagen more clearance to go with that extra torque.

 From big Unimog trucks to Humvees to farm equipment, vehicle manufacturers across the globe saw the value of the portal hub.
 Turns out that the advantages of portals can be applied to different types of work and jobs in almost any industry.